jamesdamillington/CRAFTYInput/README.md

 # CRAFTYInput
-Scripts to create input files for the [CRAFTY Brazil](https://github.com/jamesdamillington/CRAFTY_Brazil) ABM simulation model.
-See also [BrazilInputMaps](https://github.com/jamesdamillington/BrazilInputMaps) for scripts that create the base land cover map.
+Scripts to create input files for the [CRAFTY-Brazil](https://github.com/jamesdamillington/CRAFTY_Brazil) ABM simulation model.
+See also [CRAFTY-Brazil Input Maps](https://github.com/jamesdamillington/BrazilInputMaps) for scripts that create the base land cover map.

 There are two primary types of input file:
 - [The region.csv file](#the-region.csv-file) used to initialise a model run